neuromorphic-paris/command_line_tools/README.md

 cd release
 ```

+__Windows__ users must run `premake4 vs2010` instead, and open the generated solution with Visual Studio.

 You can then run sequentially the executables located in the *release* directory.

 After changing the code, format the source files by running from the *utilities* directory: